I often see a piece of code like this:

 and simpler way to handle time/date related code in ruby in general would be nice.

-Updated by sawa (Tsuyoshi Sawada) about 2 years ago
+Updated by sawa (Tsuyoshi Sawada) over 2 years ago

 Marcus Stollsteimer wrote: